EricDriussi/host-your-own/README.md

 Public signups are disabled by default for Vaultwarden to improve security.

-This means that you'll have to visit `vault.your.domain/admin` first, enter the `vaultwarden_password` defined in the`.env.yml` file, and manually allow your desired email address to sign up.
+This means that you'll have to visit `vault.[your.domain.com]/admin` first, enter the `vaultwarden_password` defined in the`.env.yml` file, and manually allow your desired email address to sign up.

-Much more info can be found [here](https://github.com/dani-garcia/vaultwarden/wiki/Configuration-overview).
+This behavior can be changed, much more info can be found [here](https://github.com/dani-garcia/vaultwarden/wiki/Configuration-overview).

 ### Website